grgbr/stroll/sphinx/install.rst

 =============

-In addition to the standard |eBuild Prerequisites|, no particular packages are required to build Stroll.
+In addition to the standard |eBuild Prerequisites|, no particular packages are required to build Stroll_.

-Optionally, you will need cmocka_ at build time and at runtime when unit testsuite is enabled (see :ref:`CONFIG_STROLL_UTEST`).
+Optionally, you will need CUTe_ at build time and at runtime when unit testsuite is enabled (see :ref:`CONFIG_STROLL_UTEST`).

 Optionally, you will need multiple packages installed to build the documentation.
-In addition to packages listed into |eBuild Prerequisites|, Stroll's documentation generation process requires breathe_.
+In addition to packages listed into |eBuild Prerequisites|, Stroll_'s documentation generation process requires breathe_.

 Getting help
 ============

-From Stroll source tree root, enter:
+From Stroll_ source tree root, enter:

 .. code-block:: console